sashafilippova/urban_development_explorer/README.md

 ## Project Descripion:
-Our application is an interactive map displaying urban development indicators along with varios socioeconomic indicators, intended for exploratoty data analysis purposes.
+Our application is an interactive map displaying urban development indicators along with varios socioeconomic indicators at a community area level, intended for exploratoty data analysis purposes.
 Intended users are researchers, professionals, and students, who are interested in developing an intuition for the various factors that may affect urban growth and decay.